 Stem cell therapy for Osteoarthritis is being studied for efficacy in improving the complications in patients through the use of their own stem cells.
 These procedures may help patients who don’t respond to typical drug treatment, want to reduce their reliance on medication, or are looking to try stem cell therapy before starting drug treatment.

 To learn more about becoming a patient and receiving stem cell therapy for Osteoarthritis through StemGenex Medical Group, please contact one of our patient advocates at (800) 609-7795 or fill out the contact form on this page.
-Below are some frequently asked questions about stem cell therapy for Osteoarthritis.
+Below are some frequently asked questions about treatments of osteoarthritis involving stem cells.

 Frequently Asked Questions for Osteoarthritis Stem Cell Therapy